 - ABM data providers.
 Help with researching account data (prospecting, data enrichment, intent data).
 Examples: Zoominfo, LinkedIn Sales Navigator, Bombora.

 As I mentioned earlier, account-based marketing is often seen as an oppositional strategy to inbound marketing.
-To see also : 5 Lessons From 111 Emails.
+Read also : 5 Reasons Why Their SEO Rocks.
 This is because the latter is about getting discovered by an unknown client that will reveal itself somewhere along the marketing funnel, and the former is a rather outbound practice of going after carefully selected accounts.

 This means that ABM typically shouldn’t care about search engine visibility and SEO content.

 But that’s what things look like only on the surface.
 In reality, you can use inbound marketing and ABM together to maximize the outcome of marketing tactics.

 Here’s some data to back up this claim.